uclaacm/hoth9-workshops/intro-to-git/README.md

 git and maybe things will work out.
 However, I guarantee that the larger your project is and the more intense coding becomes, the higher chance that something will be messed up at some point.
 Then, you'll have a minor aneurysm trying to figure out what went wrong.
-You might have to replace your ctrl-z buttons and the world's on fire as your brain shuts down as you try to decipher 150 lines of error messgaes that weren't there 15 minutes ago.
+You might have to replace your ctrl-z buttons and the world's on fire as your brain shuts down as you try to decipher 150 lines of error messages that weren't there 15 minutes ago.

 *TL;DR: please use git.
 I'm not trying to make your life harder!
 I'm honestly trying to make it easier, and though git might be a little difficult to begin learning, I swear that the benefits outweigh the drawbacks.*